codewars/docs/content/languages/lambdacalc/lc-test.md

 `verbosity` controls the amount of debug and error information displayed.

 `purity` controls the strictness/purity of the Lambda Calculus syntax allowed.
-- `PureLC` ensures that all terms must be self contained, using no external definitions, including itself.
+- `PureLC` ensures that all terms must be self-contained, using no external definitions, including itself.
 - `Let` allows defined terms to be used in later terms.
 - `LetRec` allows defined terms to be used in later terms, and additionally allows a term to reference itself (direct recursion).